kiyoung98/tps_project/README.md

     conda activate gflow_tps
     ```

+3. Install pytorch.

-3. Install the openmmtools for Molecular Dynamics (MD) simulation using the following commands:
+4. Install the openmmtools for Molecular Dynamics (MD) simulation using the following commands:
     ```
     conda install -c conda-forge openmmtools
     ```

-3. Install the openmmforcefields for forcefields of large proteins using the following commands:
+5. Install the openmmforcefields for forcefields of large proteins using the following commands:
     ```
     git clone https://github.com/openmm/openmmforcefields.git
     ```